mwgeurts/thomas_tomocalc/README.md

 dose = CheckTomoDose(image, plan, pool);
 ```

 Finally, additional configuration options can be passed as name/value pairs for input arguments 4 and on.
-The available options are 'downsample', 'reference_doserate', and 'num_of_subprojections'.
-See the code below for detail on each option:
+The available options are 'downsample', 'reference_doserate', 'outside_body', 'density_threshold', and 'num_of_subprojections'.
+See the code for detail on each option:

 ```matlab
 dose = CheckTomoDose(image, plan, pool, 'reference_doserate', 8.2);